moremeyou/Obsidian-Tag-Buddy/README.md

 ## 🗒️ Notes
 - Switch to editing to undo any edits in the active note.
 	- **Edits are permanent in embeds/summaries (unless that note is open in a tab).
 I'm considering undo functionality with notices.**
+- **Design rationale:** Tag Buddy is about helping you maintain a specific state of mind when reviewing/annotating/processing your notes.
+For example, I don't want to switch to editing to simply remove “new” from a “book/highlight/new” tag, or if I want to quickly add a “todo” tag somewhere.
+Also, I think Obsidian already makes it super easy add/edit/remove tag.
+So there are no plans to bring those Tag Buddy functions to edit mode.
+That said, please let me know if you have a use case.
 - **Known limitations:**
 	 - Editing tags within some other plugins or unknown view types is not supported, for now.
 Please reach out if you have a use case.
 	 - Checkboxes are superficially functional in summaries.
 But the state change isn't applied to the source file.
 This functionality might be beyond the scope of this plugin.
 But I will implement warnings.